 PCI or stent procedure - an explanation

-Once in place, a balloon is passed over this wire into the narrowed segment.
+Once the narrowing or blockage in the artery has been identified on the angiogram, the PCI procedure starts.
+A very thin wire is manipulated under x-ray control to cross the narrowing.
+This wire will acts as a rail to deliver the balloons and stents needed to treat the artery.
+Initially a balloon is passed over the wire into the narrowed segment.
 Inflating the balloon squashes the blockage (made of fatty tissue and sometimes clot) out of the way and widens the artery.
-A stent (a small metal mesh in the shape of a tube) is usually then implanted to keep the artery open.
-The stent is supplied crimped over a balloon, which is used to deploy it against the inner wall of the artery.
-As the balloon inflates, the stent is expanded, pressing out against the arterial wall, so helping to hold open the newly widened artery.
+Frequently the walls of the artery recoil once the balloon is deflated.
+Therefore a stent (a small metal mesh in the shape of a tube) is usually implanted to keep the artery open.
+The stent is supplied crimped over a deflated balloon.
+As the delivery balloon inflates, the stent is expanded, pressing out against the arterial wall, holding it open.
 The balloon is then deflated and withdrawn, leaving the stent in place.

 Following a PCI, most patients return home the next day, though some patients can be treated and discharged the same day.
 Patients admitted following a heart attack usually remain in hospital for longer (on average 3 days).
-Generally, PCI is a very safe treatment but complications can occur around the time of the procedure or weeks or months later.
+Generally PCI is a very safe treatment but complications can occasionally occur either around the time of the procedure or weeks or months later.

 Potential adverse events during hospital stay

 PCI procedures are occasionally associated with adverse outcomes, and the most severe of these are called ‘Major Adverse Cardiac and Cerebrovascular Events’ (MACCE).
-These include events such as stroke, heart attack, need for emergency coronary bypass surgery or death.
+These include events such as stroke, death, heart attack or the need for emergency coronary bypass surgery.
 While some of these adverse events may be complications of the PCI procedure itself, most are not, and instead are a result of the heart disease itself.
-A more detailed explanation is given below.
+A more detailed explanation is given the next section.

 Potential complications after discharge

-There is a small risk (less than 1 % per year) of the treated vessel blocking abruptly, usually due to clot formation.
+Currently there is a risk of less than 1 % per year of the treated vessel blocking abruptly due to clot formation.

 |List of abbreviations|